sn-ravance/legorefarch/README.md

 - Redo or unchages that were made.

 ## Known issues
-- Colors: The Undo/Redo can't handle the colors of each Block.

 ## The Goal
 To create an interactive tool powered by AI to create the referance architecture documentation.